Zenith El Primero Limited Edition No. 2 of 400 Ref 30.0220 400 18ct c1993

-Many see this as one of the best chronograph movements ever produced, as it can accurately measure time to 1/10th of a second and even today very few chronographs are capable of achieving this.
+Many see this as one of the best chronograph movements ever produced, as it can accurately measure time to 1/10th of a second.
+Even today very few chronographs are capable of achieving this.

-The original, unrestored and untouched white dial is absolutely stunning.
-This triple register dial carries original gilt ‘stick’ hands and ‘baton’ hour indices, this dial also carries a date window in the unique position between 4 and 5.
+The original, unrestored and untouched white dial is absolutely stunning and matches perfectly with the 18ct yellow gold case.
+The triple register dial carries original gilt ‘stick’ hands and ‘baton’ hour indices, along with a date window in the unique position between 4 and 5.
 It is beautifully symmetrical, well balanced and proportioned.
 It may initially look quite complicated, but this is because it conveys a lot of information.
 In actual fact, it successfully conveys all this information very simply, once you become familiar with the layout.

 The dial we have here is of course, the more sought after triple register.
 These registers measure constant seconds at the 9 dial position, minute recording at the 3 position and hour recording at the 6 position.
 The constant seconds dial runs constantly and independently of the other functions while the large centre hand and the other two registers operate while the chronograph is operating.

-The dial carries an outer tachymeter scale, the tachymeter scale measures speed based on time travelled over a fixed distance, i.e. as a rangefinder – typically in a military application; especially naval gunnery and anti-aircraft artillery – or to measure how far away a storm is, by using the difference in time between the arrival of a flash of light and its associated sound.
+The dial also carries an outer tachymeter scale.
+A tachymeter scale measures speed based on time travelled over a fixed distance, i.e. as a rangefinder – typically in a military application; especially naval gunnery and anti-aircraft artillery – or to measure how far away a storm is, by using the difference in time between the arrival of a flash of light and its associated sound.

-As mentioned above, only 400 of this model were produced and this is number 2 of 400, as indicated by the number 2 to the left of the lower subsidiary dial.
+As mentioned above, only 400 of this model were ever produced and this is just number 2 of 400, as indicated by the number 2 to the left of the lower subsidiary dial.

 As the dial is original and unrestored, this has been left untouched by our restoration team due to its superb condition.
 Usually, we restore the dials of the watches we sell, however we decided in this case to leave it alone.
 It also helps to contrast with almost all of the other watch dials you see on our website, which have been restored.
 The hands, likewise, have also been left in their original condition.

 As mentioned above, the El Primero movement was a ground breaking achievement for Zenith.
-First launched in early 1969, it was not only the world’s first self winding chronograph but it also accurately measured time to 1/10th of a second, and included a quickset date function.
+First launched in early 1969, it was not only the world’s first self winding chronograph, but it also accurately measured time to 1/10th of a second and also included a quickset date function.

-It may perhaps be helpful to fully appreciate the watch movement, if we outline a few terms.
-Firstly, simple hand-wound watches are known as a ‘time only’ watches, because they simply tell the time and have no ‘complications’.
+It may perhaps help to fully appreciate the watch movement if we outline a few terms.
+First of all, simple hand-wound watches are known as a ‘time only’ watches, because they simply tell the time and have no ‘complications’.
 A time only watch with a date function is said to have one ‘complication’.
-If this movement indicates the day, date and month, then it is said to have three complications.
+If this movement then indicates the day, date and month, then it is said to have three complications.
 Moonphase and chronograph functions are obviously a further two complications, as are a self-winding function and a quickset date function.
-So this watch, as you will see, has five complications making it highly impressive.
-Particularly as it is based on such a accomplished chronograph movement.
+So this watch, as you will see, has five complications in total, making it highly impressive, particularly as it is based on such an accomplished chronograph movement.